OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 Future revisions of OutSystems may require the installation of an update within the major versions mentioned in the previous list.

-## Cache Invalidation Service
+## Cache invalidation service

-OutSystems Cache Invalidation Service requires the following minimum version of RabbitMQ Server:
+The cache invalidation service requires the following minimum version of RabbitMQ Server:

 * RabbitMQ Server 3.10.14 with Erlang version 25.1.2, since Platform Server 11.19.0
 * RabbitMQ Server 3.9.11 with Erlang version 24.2, from Platform Server 11.15.0 to 11.18.1